I'm Not Single

-I'm Not Single (translates as Aku Bukan Bujang in Malay) is Malaysian Malay-language romantic comedy film directed by Pierre Andre.
+I'm Not Single (Malay: Aku Bukan Bujang) is a Malaysian Malay-language romantic comedy film directed by Pierre Andre starring Farid Kamil, Lisa Surihani, Awal Ashaari, Intan Ladyana, Ahmad Idham and David Teo.
 It was released on 24 July 2008.
-A series of road tour has been launched to promote the film.

 Synopsis

 The movie tells of a young couple Maya and Adam who loathe each other because they are forced into an arranged marriage by their parents.
 Maya's ailing grandmother wants her to marry as soon as possible despite the fact that she already has a steady boyfriend, Dani.
 Dani and Maya love each other and had even planned to marry previously.
 With the arranged marriage looming closer, Dani has to try and figure out how to stop from Maya been taken away from him forever.